 • A person entitled to vote has 1 vote for the companies list of an interest group.
 An interest group has for each company of its companies list a separate candidates list.
+The first elections will show whether the interest groups that stand for election are more like parties, as we know them from parliamentary elections, or are rather other organizations.

 Example for the distribution of SB-seats: Which seat is distributed first, second, ... last across all companies lists can be seen with a proportional representation method (with a "highest averages method").
 If a certain companies list gets the 10th seat as first seat, then it is possible that for the company on position 1 of this companies list all SB-seats have already been distributed, since 9 seats have already been distributed to other companies lists.
 In this case, a candidate for the company on position 2 of this companies list receives a seat if there is still a seat available for this company.